intj-t/intj-t/README.md

 * Religion and Biology are acedemic axioms and Mathematics hold proofs and some axioms
 * Own a Patent throgh Microsoft's .NET patent promise
 * Saving up for a XKL TOAD-2, DEC System and a Open Server(UNIX) and a new HP Z8 Desktop and Microsoft, HP, and Apple Software in a renewable invesetment vehicle
-* I have a lot is recognizied capital gains from Microsoft and Macromedia because I was a share holder using COCOMO II, options, and accounts recievable in a trade account.
+* I have a lot is recognizied capital gains from Microsoft and Macromedia because I was a share holder using COCOMO II, options, and accounts recievable.
 Which I have or setting up.
 * Recentley signed a Hollywood Partner Contract as a Engineer
 * Jonathan Moore will have his revenge on Southwest Virgina, RIP Paul Allen